5 Health Benefits of Practicing Yoga

 2. Helps with sleep

-Your health is impacted when your body doesn't get enough sleep.
+Your health is impacted when your body doesn’t get enough sleep.
 Yoga can help.
-Studies have linked yoga’s benefits to improved sleep.
+Studies show that yoga can significantly improve sleep by calming the mind and relaxing the body before bedtime.

 3. Increases flexibility and balance